JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 nom would fail in the select parser but still try the other ones, so it would not know what parser errors to show.
 That issue can be fixed slightly with [cut](https://docs.rs/nom/latest/nom/combinator/fn.cut.html) to not try other branches in the alt if we know for sure we are in a select/insert/create/etc.

 However, cases like parsing `I like rust` are tough, all the parsers would fail without being cut, so what can we show?
-Ideally we would say something like `expected select|create|insert, got ....` which the error tree type will help with (though not now).
+Ideally, we would say something like `expected select|create|insert, got ....` which the error tree type will help with (though not now).

-To get these errors we first need to update `ParseResult` to use the error tree type as it's error type.
+To get these errors we first need to update `ParseResult` to use the error tree type as its error type.

 ```rust
 // Alias for later